desmos-labs/desmos-contracts/contracts/tips/README.md

 This message has the following parameter:
 * `new_size`: New tips history size, can be also `0` to signal that the contract shouldn't save any tip.

-Here an example of message to update the contract tips history size to 10:
+Here an example message to update the contract tips history size to 10:

 ```json
 {